Knox County, Texas: Politics

 Knox County is represented in the Texas House of Representatives by the Republican James Frank, a businessman from Wichita Falls.
 The 1932 Texas Republican gubernatorial nominee, Orville Bullington, resided in Knox County and served as county attorney early in his career.

+Knox County is located within District 69 of the Texas House of Representatives.
+Knox County is located within District 28 of the Texas Senate.